The Best Chocolate Chip Cookies Recipe, Ever

 Ingredients

-- 2 cups all-purpose flour (preferably low-protein, such as Gold Medal)
+- 2 cups all-purpose flour, preferably low-protein, such as Gold Medal

-- ½ cup bread flour (for added chew and structure)
+- ½ cup bread flour, for added chew and structure

-- 1 tablespoon nonfat dry milk powder, promotes browning and a subtle milky richness
+- 1 tablespoon nonfat dry milk powder

 - 1 teaspoon baking soda